Appeal Immigration Related Decisions

 Getting Help From Immigration Appeal Division Lawyers

 At Kahane Law we make immigration law help easy and accessible.
 We meet in person, on the phone, via Skype or by whatever means works.
 Our Immigration Appeal Division lawyers help you when you need it.
 If you face a removal order, do not hesitate to call.
-Call 403-225-8810 or toll-free at 1-877-225-8817, or email us directly here.
+Call us today.
+(780) 571-8463 reaches us in our Edmonton, Alberta location.
+Or (403) 225-8810 reaches us in our Calgary, Alberta location.
+You may also call us toll-free at 1-877-225-8817, or email us directly here.